Kokna (tribe): Dongaryadev Festival

 The God of mountains (Dongaridev) is worshiped in the belief that God resides in a mountain cave and that his happiness and sadness affect the life's joys and sorrows.
 Dongaridev festival is celebrated by the whole villages and at least one person from each family in the village has to participate in this festival.
-70-80 young and old people come together and dance in a circular motion and sing songs their dialect.
+70–80 young and old people come together and dance in a circular motion and sing songs in their dialect.
 Various instruments are used for worship in this festival viz. flags, ghoongru kaathi (stick with bells), pawri, tapra, many marigold flowers, nachani and rice grains.
 The festival usually lasts for eight to ten days and finally, on the night before the full moon, they go at the foot of the mountain, dance all night, sing kokni songs, and descend from the hill in the morning after worshiping the mountain.
-During this festival all the virtues of kindness, cordiality, generosity, honesty, discipline, community life, purity of mind are discovered.
-The efforts of the Kokna to inculcate human values in this way through festivals and traditions are incomparable.
+During this festival all the virtues of kindness, cordiality, generosity, honesty, discipline, community life, purity of mind are 'discovered'.